The responsible person in accordance with data protection laws is

 (3) Chapters 1 and 2 are not applicable if data processing is required

-- a) to exercise the right to freedom of speech and information;
+a) to exercise the right to freedom of speech and information;

-- b) to fulfill a legal obligation requiring the processing of data in accordance with the legislation of the Union or EU Member States to which the responsible person is subordinate, or to perform a task in the public interest, or if the processing takes place within the exercise of authority vested in the responsible person;
+b) to fulfill a legal obligation requiring the processing of data in accordance with the legislation of the Union or the EU Member States to which the responsible person is subordinate, or to perform a task in the public interest, or if the processing takes place within the exercise of authority vested in the responsible person;

-- c) based on public interest in the field of public health in accordance with Article 9, Chapter 2 of paragraph h) and paragraph i), as well as Article 9, Chapter 3 of the DS-GVO (General Data Protection Regulation);
+c) based on the public interest in the field of public health in accordance with Article 9, Chapter 2 of paragraph h) and paragraph i), as well as Article 9, Chapter 3 of DS-GVO (General Data Protection Regulation);

-- d) for the purposes of archiving, scientific or historical research or for statistical purposes in accordance with Article 89, Chapter 1, since it is assumed that the right referred to in Chapter 1 makes it impossible or seriously affects the achievement of purposes of this processing, or
+d) for the purposes of archiving in the public interest, scientific or historical research or for statistical purposes in accordance with Article 89, Chapter 1, if the right referred to in Chapter 1 allegedly makes it impossible or seriously affects the achievement of the purposes of this processing, or

-4.4 Right to restrict data processing
+4.4 The right to restrict processing

-- a) the accuracy of personal data is disputed by the subject of personal data, while during such a period of time that allows the responsible person to verify the accuracy of personal data,
+a) the accuracy of personal data is disputed by the subject of personal data, while during such a period of time that allows the responsible person to verify the accuracy of personal data,

-- c) the responsible person no longer needs personal data for processing purposes, but the data subject needs them to assert, exercise or protect their legal rights, or
+c) the responsible person no longer needs personal data for processing purposes, but the data subject needs them to assert, exercise or protect their legal rights, or

-4.5 Right to data portability
+4.5 The right to data portability

-- a) processing is based on consent in accordance with Article 6, Chapter 1, paragraph a) or Article 9, Chapter 2, paragraph a) of the DS-GVO or is based on a contract in accordance with Article 6, Chapter 1, paragraph b) of the DS-GVO, and
+a) processing is based on consent in accordance with Article 6, Chapter 1, paragraph a) or Article 9, Chapter 2, paragraph a) DS-GVO (General Data Protection Regulation) or is based on a contract in accordance with Article 6, Chapter 1, paragraph b) DS-GVO and

 The right under Chapter 1 must not infringe on the rights and freedoms of others.

-This right does not apply to processing necessary for the performance of tasks for the purposes of public interest, or if the processing takes place within the framework of the exercise of authority entrusted to the responsible person;
+This right does not apply to processing necessary for the performance of tasks for the purposes of public interest, or if the processing takes place within the framework of the exercise of authority entrusted to the responsible person.

-4.6 Right to object to processing:
+4.6 The right to object to processing: